 We enter into a romantic relationship to give rather than to receive.

 - Was this the case for me?
 No, I entered into the relationship with ‘what can I receive here, what can I get out of this?’.
 I was expecting my husband to fulfill all my needs of ‘feeling loved’.
 But, how can he do this?
 This is not his job.
 It starts with how deeply do I love myself.
 It’s a woman’s love that she so deeply feels for herself and her radiance that will pull a man into deeper presence and consciousness.
 Ah again, another huge lesson for me!
 The more I work on filling my self-love cup up, the more my husband steps up.
 It’s been truly beautiful to witness and watch this unfold.
 A man’s presence can allow a woman to grow and step every bit into her fullness and radiance, only when they both take the risk to love one another imperfectly and incompletely.

 Conscious communication will and can change everything.

-All relationships begin with the relationship with yourself first.
+All relationships begin with a relationship with yourself first.